 When you’ve spent hours making the perfect Instagram post with a well-written caption and then see your competitors’ pictures get more likes, it’s easy to get frustrated.
 The issue is, that there is no one-size-fits-all approach to understanding the Instagram algorithm and growing your following.

 There are a few frequent Instagram marketing blunders you might be committing that are hurting your chances.

-Remember that you never know what your competitors are up to behind the scenes, and the amount of time and resources they devote to their Instagram account may be unsustainable.
+Remember that you never know what your competitors are up to behind the scenes, and the amount of time and resources they devote to their Instagram accounts may be unsustainable.

 Let’s take a look at five Instagram marketing blunders to avoid: